Clone the repo

 Built-In Functions

-The following functions are automatically added to and available in every Steplo program:
+The following items are automatically added to and available in every Steplo program.

 Prints the given value to stdout.